bitfinexcom/dazaar/docs/protocol.md

 ## Distribution and access control

-As mentioned above Hypercores are a peer to peer datastructure, meaning that each person downloading a Hypercore can redistribute the data to other peers.
+Sincre Hypercores are an append-only, tamper-proof data structure, any peer can relay data to other peers, without talking to the original author.

-This is one of the hallmarks of P2P technology as it can massively help scale data distribution without having a big centralised server take on the cost of meeting the demand of who wants to get the data.
+This is one of the hallmarks of P2P technology as it lowers load and bandwidth requirements for a data producer, by sharing load across the network of peers.
+This allows for much greater scale in the number of consuming peers (readers).

-However, the distributed feature also requires us to think more about what and how we implement access control systems in a P2P world.
-In this context, what we mean by access control systems, is ways of controlling who can access data we publish and ways to revoke access if a condition we set up as an access requirement is no longer met.
+However, the distributed nature also requires a different techniques for implementing access control systems in a P2P system.
+In this context, what access control means, is methods for controlling who can access data as it is written and methods to revoke future access if a condition is no longer met.

-Per default Hypercores ship with a very basic access control system, a capability system.
-This capability system ensures using cryptographic primitives that only peers that have received the public key of a Hypercore using some out of band secure communication are able to replicate data from other peers in the network.
+Per default Hypercores ship with a very basic access control system, called a capability system.
+This capability system ensures, using cryptographic primitives, that only peers that know the public key of a Hypercore are able to replicate data from other peers in the network.
+The key can be distributed by any means necessary.

-This establishes a flow where you, a data author, can create a new Hypercore, and using a secure channel, for example the Signal messaging app, can share the Hypercore public key with a friend.
-If you and your friend now establish a P2P network connection between each other the capability system built into Hypercore ensures that no man in the middle will be able to decrypt the data shared in the Hypercore itself.
+This establishes a flow where the data author, can create a new Hypercore, and using a secure channel, for example the Signal messaging app, can share the Hypercore public key with another consumer.
+The author and the consumer can now establish a P2P network connection between each other, and the capability system built into Hypercore ensures that no eavesdropper will be able to decrypt the data shared in the Hypercore itself, or find peers interested in the Hypercore, unless they have knowledge of the public key.

 This basic access control system is however quite limited.
-It has the power of simplicity, since it has very little UX overhead for each party in a Hypercore network, but lacks features such as revokation.
-If we had shared our Hypercore with two different friends and now wanted to revoke one of them we would have to stop sharing with both and create a new one - not optimal.
+It has the power of simplicity, since it is simply sharing a Hypercore key, akin to a URL, but lacks features such as revocation.
+If the Hypercore had been shared with two different consumers and later one should be revoked, a new Hypercore would have to be created and shared with all peers that should continue have access.
+This is not just cumbersome, but also leads to security difficulties, such as whether the original producer and the new one are in fact the same trusted author.

-Obviously for something like a distributed market place where we want to able to sell a subscription to a data feed, and revoke access to the same data feed if a customer is no longer paying for it we needed a better solution.
+For something like a distributed market place where revocation is continuous, perhaps due to lack of payment, and where there are many consumers, a better solution is needed.

 ## Revokable Data Subscriptions

-To support revokable data subscriptions on top of Hypercore we need to support the two phases of a subscription; purchase and access.
+To support revokable data subscriptions on top of Hypercores, the system needs to support the two phases of a subscription; purchase and access.

 1. During the purchase phase, the buyer connects to the seller using a mutually authenticating handshake over an encrypted channel, first providing the public